 Causes of dentine exposure

-- Acids in some mouthwashes, in foods such as oranges and tomatoes, and in drinks like fruit juices and soft drinks and sports drinks, can gradually erode tooth enamel to expose the dentine.
+- Acidic food, drink or mouthwash: Acids in some mouthwashes, in foods such as oranges and tomatoes, and in drinks like fruit juices, soft drinks and sports drinks, can gradually erode tooth enamel to expose the dentine.